njoy/ENDFtk/README.md

 ```

 ## LICENSE
+This software is copyrighted by Los Alamos National Laboratory and distributed
-The software contained in this repository is covered under the associated [LICENSE](LICENSE) file.
+according to the conditions in the accompanying [LICENSE](LICENSE) file.